Arkansas Fan Tweets Snoop Dogg to Join Musselman's Extended California Razorback Fan Base for NCAA Tournament

 It's also not Snoop Dogg's first year to interact with the Arkansas Razorbacks.
 He also showed respect to the Hogs and then-quarterback Ryan Mallett back in 2010 when Arkansas was a Top 5 team in the nation.

 It's not the Razorbacks' first dalliance with a rapper in the fan base.
-Musselman brought rapper Wocka Flocka Flame in to meet with the team this past fall.
+Musselman brought rapper Waka Flocka Flame in to meet with the team this past fall.

 Of course, Musselman wasn't above begging to get tickets for he and his wife to the Ludacris concert.